 Raspberry Pi

-This section contains a few tips and tricks on how to get started with the Domotz Agent on your Raspberry Pi.
+This section contains a few tips and tricks on how to get started with the Domotz Collector on your Raspberry Pi.

-Option A: Installing the Domotz Agent on Raspbian
+Option A: Installing the Domotz Collector on Raspberry Pi OS

-If you have a brand new Raspberry PI with no OS, here a useful article explaining how to install Raspian.
+If you have a brand new Raspberry PI with no OS, here a useful article explaining how to install Raspberry Pi OS.

-Once Raspbian is installed you can proceed with the following steps.
+Once Raspberry Pi OS is installed, you can proceed with the following steps.

 Step 1

 Make sure your Raspberry Pi is connected to the internet.
-We recommend using a network cable and connect your Raspberry Pi directly to your router.
+We recommend using a network cable and connecting your Raspberry Pi directly to your router.

 Step 2